-If you’re looking for a plant-based protein powder to add to your diet, you may be overwhelmed by the various choices on the market.
-With so many to chose, it’s wise to learn about the different products available before making any purchases.
+If you’re looking for a plant-based protein powder to add to your diet, you may be overwhelmed by the various vegan protein choices on the market.
+With so many to choose from, it’s wise to learn about the different protein powders available before making any purchases.
 Soy protein and pea protein are two very popular proteins on the market, and learning their similarities and differences can help you select the protein that is right for you.

 What is Soy Protein?

 Soy protein powders are made from soybeans, a widely grown crop.
 Soybean crops are subsidized, meaning federal dollars are placed towards ensuring their growth in the United States.
 For this reason, soy products, including soy protein, are often inexpensive compared to other forms of protein.

 Once soybeans are harvested, the protein is isolated from soybean meal that has been dehulled and defattened.
 The remaining soy protein is then separated and dried, resulting in a high protein concentrated substance (i.e. soy protein powder).

 Soy and Pea Protein Nutrition: Is Soy Protein Good for You?
 Is Pea Protein Good for You?

 Soy protein offers a major advantage over many other plant-based proteins: it contains a full amino acid profile.
 Most other plant-based protein powders on the market do not offer a complete array of all essential amino acids necessary for human nutrition, giving soy protein an amino acid edge over many other vegan protein powder competitors.

 Pea protein also has a nearly complete amino acid profile.
 Clean Lean Protein, a high-quality, premium golden pea protein isolate is a 100% vegan protein that contains all the essential amino acids.

 Both soy and pea protein are wise choices when in the market for high-quality, plant-based proteins rich with amino acids.